BARSElo: Player Rating System for Recreational Dodgeball

 • This naturally leverages more information when available without arbitrary hacks

-The model uses scipy.optimize to find maximum likelihood skill values across all ~700 games, with hyperparameters for regularization strength (lambda) and margin noise (sigma).
+The model uses scipy.optimize to estimate maximum-likelihood skill values across ~700 games, with hyperparameters for regularization strength (lambda) and margin noise (sigma).

 Phase 5: The Eye Test Problem

-BT-MOV beats Elo in predictive metrics, but the rankings don't always pass the eye test.
-Random players crop up in the top 10.
-The model is predictive, but is it capturing "true skill"?
+BT-MOV beats Elo on predictive metrics, but the rankings do not always pass the eye test.
+Unexpected players can jump into the top 10.
+The model predicts well, but does it reflect true skill?

-This tension led to a key innovation: dual evaluation modes.
-Traditional chronological prediction lets models cheat by being reactive ("all players on winning teams are good!").
-New-team mode trains on all games before a team's first appearance, then predicts that team's games with the model frozen.
-It's much harder (56.8% accuracy vs 62.6% chrono), but it answers: can the model assess player skill in a way that generalizes to unseen team compositions?
+This tension led to dual evaluation modes.
+Standard chronological prediction lets reactive models look better than they are ("all players on winning teams are good").
+New-team mode trains on games before a team's first appearance, then freezes the model and predicts that team's games.
+It is harder (56.8% vs 62.6% chrono), but it answers the right question: does skill estimation generalize to unseen team compositions?

 Phase 6: Bayesian Uncertainty for Sparse Data

-About 240 players (~60%) have played only one season on one team — 15 games or fewer.
-For these players, I need to separate "this player is good" from "this team was good" with almost no information.
+About 240 players (~60%) have played only one season on one team, 15 games or fewer.
+For those players, I need to separate "this player is good" from "this team was good" with limited information.

-The solution: BT-VET (Bradley-Terry with Veteran Uncertainty).
-It weights games by player experience, where newer/less-frequent players have higher uncertainty.
-Rookie players pull estimates toward the league mean, preventing wild swings from lucky/unlucky small samples.
-This achieved strong new-team performance (NLL of 0.664) and aligns philosophically with what I want: uncertainty that decreases as players accumulate games.
+The solution was BT-VET (Bradley-Terry with Veteran Uncertainty).
+It weighted games by player experience, so newer or less-frequent players carried higher uncertainty.
+Rookie estimates were pulled toward league average, preventing wild swings from lucky or unlucky small samples.
+It achieved strong new-team performance (NLL 0.664) and matched the intended philosophy: uncertainty should shrink as players accumulate games.

-Current evolution: BT-Uncert — A refined uncertainty formulation that addresses a key ranking challenge.
-In Bayesian settings like TrueSkill, the standard approach is to rank by μ - k*σ (conservative skill estimates), but this feels arbitrary and doesn't properly handle two-dimensional data.
-Instead, BT-Uncert ranks by average head-to-head win probability: for each player, compute their expected win rate against every other player.
-This compresses skill+uncertainty into a 1D ranking in a principled way that directly answers "who would win the most matchups?"
-The O(n²) computational cost required vectorizing all probability calculations using NumPy broadcasting.
+Next iteration: BT-Uncert — This refined uncertainty formulation addressed a ranking issue.
+In Bayesian systems like TrueSkill, a common ranking rule is μ - k*σ (conservative estimates), but that felt too arbitrary for this project.
+BT-Uncert instead ranked players by average head-to-head win probability: each player's expected win rate against every other player.
+This compressed skill and uncertainty into a 1D ranking that directly answers "who would win the most matchups?"
+The O(n²) calculation required vectorized NumPy broadcasting.

 Technical Approach